aws-samples/aws-private-ca-matter-infrastructure/README.md

 10. `--parameters paiCommonNames=<CN1>,<CN2>,...` - CommonNames (CN) are included in the Subjects of the PAIs.
 Note that the number of CommonNames provided should equal the `generatePaiCnt` parameter's value.
 11. `--parameters paiOrganizations=<O1>,<02>,...` - Organizations (O) are included in the Subjects of the PAIs.
 Note that the number of Organizations provided should equal the `generatePaiCnt` parameter's value.
 12. `--parameters paiOrganizationalUnits=<OU1>,<0U2>,...` - If set, these OrganizationalUnits (OU) are included in the Subjects of the PAIs.
 Note that the number of OrganizationalUnits provided should equal the `generatePaiCnt` parameter's value.
+13. `--parameters crlBucketName=<s3BucektName>` - This sets the S3 Bucket your PAIs will use to store their CRL.

 ### Context options
 1. `--context generatePaiCnt=<NUM>` - If set, `<NUM>` new PAIs derived from PAA are created.